-While only four states, (Colorado, Oregon, Washington and Alaska) have legalized marijuana for recreational use, the widespread proliferation of medical marijuana has become a concern for employers.
+While only nine states and Washington DC, (Colorado, Oregon, Washington, Alaska, California, Nevada, Vermont, Maine, and Massachusetts) have legalized marijuana for recreational use, and 29 states have legalized marijuana for medicinal use, the widespread proliferation of marijuana use has become a concern for employers.
 While it is still legal to fire someone for using drugs at work, the grey area for firing medical marijuana users is becoming larger and larger.

-All companies should provide a safe environment for their employees to work and, for most employers, this means maintaining a drug-free workplace.
+All companies should provide a safe environment for their employees to work.
+For most employers, this means maintaining a drug-free workplace.
 Employees who are effected by drugs or the after-effects of drugs are less effective at their jobs and are more likely to make mistakes or cause accidents at work.

 Many states have measures in place that protect medical marijuana users, complicating the procedure for firing them.
 Employers who do not observe state or federal law while firing or hiring employees with medical marijuana prescriptions can be caught up in a wrongful termination lawsuit.
 Though Colorado’s Supreme Court just ruled against a medical marijuana user who failed their drug test in a wrongful termination case, this ruling only applies in Colorado and businesses in other states are still susceptible to lawsuits.

 So how do you maintain a safe, drug-free workplace when your company is operating in a state that has legalized marijuana?

 You should always refer to your state’s specific laws and procedures for drug testing employees and the policies for employing people with medical marijuana prescriptions.